alakeldev/ghost-cod-team-website-pp1/README.md

   -  Result for contact.html

      ![W3C html validator Contact page](assets/readme-images/contact-checker.png)

 - CSS (By using [Jigsaw validator](https://jigsaw.w3.org/css-validator/))
   - Result for style.css

      ![Jigsaw validator message](assets/readme-images/css-checker.png)
-  - The Remaining warning mentioned that I have the same background color and foreground color in Gallery page contexts "but it not make negative effect or conflicut with the user interaction".
+  - The appearing warning mentioned that I have the same color for background and foreground(border) "but it is not making negative effect or conflict with the user interaction".

      ![Jigsaw validator warning message](assets/readme-images/warnings-css.png)

 - Lighthouse Testing (By using the Lighthouse feature of Google Chrome's Developer Tools)
   - Result for index.html